TZer0/tzer0.github.io/twitterterrible.md

 Point 3 was generally not remarked upon and is hence in my opinion not that important to what we're discussing.

 I also observed a tweet that made three points that they thought were incompatible with the original tweet (including "having an audience is power") to which the content creator responded "I agree" in a reply.
-I think it is fair to say the original tweet has been misread.
+I think it is fair to say the original tweet has been misread

 ### The Problems and How Twitter makes it Worse